Cybersecurity and Data Privacy

 - Telephone Consumer Protection Act (TCPA)

-- International data protection laws, including EU and Latin American requirements
+- International data protection laws, including the General Data Protection Regulation (GDPR) and other EU and Latin American requirements

-In addition, we leverage our knowledge and experience to assist clients with more complex and industry-specific regulatory requirements, including:
+In addition, we assist clients with more complex and industry-specific regulatory requirements, including:

 - Compliance with Payment Card Industry Data Security Standards (PCI-DSS) pre-incident and post-data breach obligations